 Cool Pet: The Wolves gain a speed boost when they're directed at enemies, attack very quickly, and have the healing factor bestowed upon all Hero units.

-Historical Hero Upgrade: Subotai was actually extremely obese and had to be pulled around in a cart.
+Historical Beauty Update: Subotai was actually extremely obese and had to be pulled around in a cart.
 He was such an asset to the Mongol army as a strategist that nobody minded hauling him around.
-Age of Kings presents Subotai as the fastest military unit in the game.
+Age of Kings presents Subotai as a rather lean man and the fastest military unit in the game.

 The Horde: Leads the ones that conquer Russia and Hungary.